MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 |ImageMedia133X100|100 width x 75 height<br/>Aspect radio 1.33:1|
 |ImageMedia178X100|624 width x 350 height<br/>Aspect radio 1.78:1|
 |ImageMedia172X100|300 width x 174 height<br/>Aspect radio 1.72:1|

-> [!NOTE]
-> Media for responsive ads are provisioned via the [Image](../campaign-management-service/image.md) object using the [AddMedia](../campaign-management-service/addmedia.md) operation.
-You can use the GIF, JPEG, or PNG MIME types.
-Images with animation are not supported.
-Although you can only add media with a few aspect ratios via the [AddMedia](../campaign-management-service/addmedia.md) operation, you can use crop settings i.e., [cropHeight](#images-cropheight), [cropWidth](#images-cropwidth), [cropX](#images-cropx), and [cropY](#images-cropy) to determine the effective aspect ratio.
-The aspect ratio of the stored image would be unchanged in the account level media library.
->
-> The maximum file size is 5 MB.
-The maximum width and height in pixels are 2592 and 2048 independently, and you must still maintain one of the supported aspect ratios.
-For example if the image asset with sub type LandscapeImageMedia is 2592 in width, then the height must be 1357.

 **Add:** Required if [Landscape Image Media Id](#landscapeimagemediaid) is empty.
 Only the [id](#images-id) and [subType](#images-subtype) are required for each asset link.
 **Update:** Optional.
 To retain all of the existing asset links, set or leave this field empty.
 If you set this field, any images that were previously linked to this ad will be replaced.
 If you set this field, only the [id](#images-id) and [subType](#images-subtype) are required for each asset link.